 The mini-lift is a good choice for those in their 40s (or even late 30s) to early 50s, who have begun to develop jowls and want to refine their jawline.
 The mini-lift does not address the neck.
 It is a way to “reinvent” yourself just enough to look younger but still entirely natural.
 As such, it can help keep you looking younger for longer, possibly eliminating the need for a more extensive facelift.

 Deep Plane Facelift

-Patients in their mid-50s or older – those with more advanced signs of facial aging – need more than a mini-lift to achieve optimal results.
-You may have read or heard about the MACS (Minimal Access Cranial Suspension) facelift technique, or perhaps the SMAS (Superficial Muscle Aponeurotic System) technique, both of which address the entire lower third of the face.
+Patients in their mid-50s or older – those with more advanced signs of facial aging – may need more than a mini-lift to achieve optimal results.
+You may have read or heard about the MACS (Minimal Access Cranial Suspension) facelift technique, or perhaps the SMAS (Superficial Muscle Aponeurotic System) technique, both of which address the lower third of the face.

 These are similar in concept to a mini-lift, but considerably more complex since they involve elevating deeper tissues as well as removing excess skin.
 The SMAS procedure is somewhat more extensive than MACS because it involves deeper layers of tissue.
 However, while Dr. Raval is skilled in both of these techniques, he now prefers to perform the newest, most advanced technique, called the deep plane facelift.
 The reason?
 More effective results!